fergusjames/homework-charity-donation-payment/README.md

 <img src="https://github.com/fergusjames/stripe-pm-exercise/blob/master/docs/architecture-sequence-diagram.png?raw=true" width=700 alt="High-level sequence diagram showing flow among components" align="center">
 </p>

-* The React app loads the user experience for the donation form from the charity's server and the logic runs in the customer's browser.
+* The React app loads the user interface for the donation form from the charity's server and the logic runs in the customer's browser.
 * Note that the part of the form that captures the customer's credit card details is served within a iFrame directly from the Stripe service.
 This protects the customer's credit card details.
 The customer's credit card details never touch the charity's servers.